The Digital Lives of the Poor: Entertainment Traps and Information Isolation

 Date Written: January 18, 2022

-Smartphones have enabled the delivery of life-improving information services to bottom-of-the-pyramid (BOP) consumers.
+Smartphones have enabled the delivery of life-improving information services to base-of-the-pyramid (BOP) consumers.
 However, little is known about how the poor interact with the digital world.
-Through a novel app we developed to investigate real-time smartphone usage, we identify a heretofore unnoticed barrier to digital information access by the poor – data shortages.
+Through a novel app we developed to investigate real-time smartphone usage, we identify an unnoticed barrier to digital information access by the poor – data shortages.
+By analyzing over 9.4 million minutes of smartphone usage data from 929 residents of a Mumbai settlement, we find that entertainment consumes 61% of their phone time.
+Our data reveal that under universally adopted monthly data plans, low-income individuals binge on YouTube and social media, resulting in data shortages and information isolation in the late-plan period.
 We offer a practical operational solution to this problem – shorter data replenishment cycles – which serve as a commitment device to curb binge usage.
-By analyzing over 9.4 million minutes of smartphone usage data from 929 residents of a Mumbai settlement, we find that entertainment consumes 61% of their phone time.
-We randomly assign participants to a `capped plan' – with daily data usage caps – or a standard plan.
-Our data reveal that absent caps, participants binge on YouTube and social media, resulting in subsequent data shortages.
-Assignment to the capped plan increases late-plan access of invites to health camps sent via WhatsApp, increases attendance at these in-person camps by 27%, and reduces social media checking.
-Our results are consistent with users prioritizing entertainment even when data is scarce, or facing data stockouts.
-Most participants (particularly those with low self-control and high fear of missing out) prefer the capped plan, even when more expensive – a clear signal of demand.
-Because capped plans are also inherently cheaper to provide, offering such plans could enable providers to increase BOP customer value and expand access.
-Subsidizing capped plans could amplify the impact of life-improving services targeted at the poor.
+We randomly assign participants to a ‘capped plan’ – with daily data usage caps – or a standard (monthly) plan.
+Assignment to the capped plan increases late-plan access of invites to health camps sent via WhatsApp, increases attendance at these in-person camps by 7%, and reduces social media binge usage.
+Most participants (particularly those with low self-control and high fear of missing out) prefer the capped plan, even when costlier – clearly signaling demand.
+Because capped plans are inherently cheaper to provide, offering them could enable providers to increase BOP customer value and expand access.
+Our results suggest an opportunity to amplify the impact of life-improving services targeted at the poor by leveraging users’ interactions with smartphone technology.

 Suggested Citation: Suggested Citation